CAUSE: Counterfactual Assessment of User Satisfaction Estimation in Task-Oriented Dialogue Systems: Limitations

 \section{Limitations}

-\header{Proprietary Language Models} While we employ proprietary model \texttt{GPT-4} for the generation of counterfactual samples, we also point out the limitation in this approach in the sense that it still requires to leverage of a proprietary LLM.
+While we employ proprietary model \texttt{GPT-4} for the generation of counterfactual samples, we also point out the limitation in this approach in the sense that it still requires to leverage of a proprietary LLM.
 Here, we should note that we use \texttt{GPT-4} to create counterfactual data samples in order to enhance the existing benchmarks.
 This is a one-off usage of proprietary models that enables future research on the evaluation of user satisfaction estimation for task-oriented dialogue systems.

-\header{USE beyond English} Our research currently is exclusively on datasets in English, underscoring the necessity of extending our work to include datasets in languages other than English.
+In addition, it should be noted that our current research is exclusively on datasets in English.
+Therefore, we highlight the necessity of extending our work to include datasets in languages other than English.
 This expansion is of importance to ensure the applicability of our findings across a broader linguistic spectrum.